Tencent-RTC/TUIRoomKit/Qt/README.md

 - Operating system: Windows 8 or later.
 - Make sure that you can develop the project normally in the integrated development environment.

-#### macOS
-- Qt 5.9.1 or later.
-- QtCreator integrated development environment.
-To use QtCreator, select it when installing Qt, and its version is the same as that of the Qt official installation package.
-- Make sure that you can develop the project normally in the QtCreator integrated development environment.

 ## Demo Run Example

 ###  Activate the service
 Please refer to the official documentation at [Integration (TUIRoomKit)](https://trtc.io/document/53567) to obtain your own SDKAppID and SDKSecreKey.

 ### Integrating SDK
-1. The project integrates the SDKs for Windows and macOS by default.
+1. The project integrates the SDKs for Windows by default.
 For more information on the specific SDK features, see [SDK Download](https://cloud.tencent.com/document/product/647/32689).
-2. After downloading the latest SDKs for Windows/macOS from the official website, you need to move them to the corresponding directory in the SDK folder under the project.
+2. After downloading the latest SDKs for Windows from the official website, you need to move them to the corresponding directory in the SDK folder under the project.

 ### Downloading source code and configuring the project file
 Clone or directly download the source code in the repository. **Feel free to star our project if you like it.**

 #### Windows
-1. Open the source code project `RoomApp.vcxproj` with Visual Studio 2015 or later.
+1. Open the source code project `RoomKit.vcxproj` with Visual Studio 2015 or later.
-2. Find the `TUIRoom\Windows-Mac\utils\usersig\win\GenerateTestUserSig.h` file in the project.
+2. Find the `TUIRoomKit\Qt\utils\usersig\win\GenerateTestUserSig.h` file in the project.
 3. Set parameters in the `GenerateTestUserSig.h` file.
    <ul>
    <li>SDKAPPID: 0 by default.
 Replace it with your actual `SDKAPPID`.</li>